How To Store Gnocchi

 2. Place in an airtight container over a single layer.

-3. Refrigerate for up to three days only.
+3. Refrigerate for three days only.

 How to Store Uncooked Gnocchi in the Freezer